Triveni-Balekundri/JavaFXProject/README.md

 # JavaFXProject
-This repository contains Programs related to the Java-Project (Standalone Application to manage the large Student/Employee data)
+This repository contains Programs related to the Java-Project (i.e: A Standalone Application to manage the large Student/Employee data)